-The National League of Cities (NLC) encourages the participation of youth ages 15-18 at its annual Congress of Cities in November and its Congressional City Conference in March.
+The National League of Cities (NLC) encourages the participation of youth (current high school students) at its annual Congress of Cities in November and its Congressional City Conference in March.
 At these conferences, youth delegates have the opportunity to learn and share ideas for improving their communities and discuss federal policies that affect their cities and towns.
 They also learn about NLC's legislative priorities, have the chance to be a part of an important dialogue, and gain information they can use for discussion and action at home.

 Youth Delegate Sessions